arwes/arwes/docs/animation/animation-system.md

 - `getDurationOut(); number` - Get the duration the node lasts exiting.
 - `updateDuration(duration: number | Object)` - Update the animation duration.

-> To access these APIs, you would use an object referenced as `AnimationInterface`.
+> To access these APIs, you would use an object referenced as `EnergyInterface`.

 ## `AnimationProvider`